-You should not drive until you feel confident that you could perform an emergency stop without discomfort - probably at least one to two weeks after your operation.
-It is your responsibility to check with your insurance company regarding your insurance cover following an operation.
+You should not drive until you feel confident that you could perform an emergency stop without discomfort.
+This will probably be at least 2 weeks after your operation.
+It is your responsibility to check with your insurance company.

 ❖ Work

 How long you will need to be away from work varies depending on: